ayoola135790/RainfallAlgorithm/README.md

 # RainfallAlgorithm
-Using a sorted program that lets the user calculate rainfall for 12 months into an array of doubles
+using a sorted program that lets the user calculate rainfall for 12 months into an array of doubles